“Mr. Jeff Bazoon, 49 years old, recruited at the Grand Canyon. What do you want to be when you grow old?”

 “What about it?”

 “It’s a form of nanobiotechnology.”

 “You mean Tony implanted me with nanobots in my brain without my consent?”
 What else did that guy do?
 And why did Kate knew so much about this technology?

 “The prototype activators won’t work unless you have the app,” she said.
 “It’s programmed to biologically degrade on your skin unless activated.
 And the app won’t work unless you consented to it?”

 “Uh, hello,” she said with raised brows. ”Didn’t you read the terms and conditions at the opening page and hit agree?
 So technically, he did get your consent.”

 “I—-uh.
 I did?”

 “And you’re the genius.
 What happened to your memory?” she said.

 “My brain seems to have been whacked by the encounter with Tony.”

 “Anyway.
 Let’s go.
-Need to pack up, check out, head to Sky Walk, then Hoover Dam, then…”
+Need to pack up and check out.”

 Images and blographics created using Typorama.
 Scriptural passages are lifted from iMissal app.